 Why Do Employers Conduct Exit Interviews?

 Many employers use the exit interview to identify potential legal issues, such as discrimination or sexual harassment.
-They might also try to get employees to sign severance agreements waiving their rights to file legal actions for such claims, but not all rights can be waived in this way.
+They might also try to get employees to sign severance agreements waiving their rights to file legal actions for such claims.
+However, not all rights can be waived in this way.
 Employers might be wasting their time and money.
+Instead, they could use the exit interview to improve processes and resolve issues still polluting the workforce.

 How to Conduct Exit Interviews

-Departing employees often want employers to explain their policies, procedures, or decisions.
-We advise our employer clients not to give detail beyond what has been discussed up to the employee’s departure decision.
-We know employees sometimes try to get a manager’s emotions high, so they say things they regret.
+Terminated employees often want employers to explain their policies, procedures, or decisions.
+They sometimes try to get a manager’s emotions high, so they say things they regret.
+The exit interview is not the place to discuss workplace issues you still expect to resolve with this employee.

-The exit interview is not the place to discuss issues you still expect to resolve with this employee.
-By now, both of you have decided the employment relationship is no longer effective to meet your goals.
-You are no longer aligned for that purpose, but you can explore how to support each other on your new paths.
+Once both of you have accepted that the employment relationship is no longer effective to meet your individual goals, you can explore how to support each other on your new paths.
 Here’s how to do that well:

 - Be prepared.
 Before the interview, consider why the employee was originally hired, how the relationship changed, and what the employee contributed to the workplace.
 Know why you’re no longer compatible and what discussions led to the decision to part.
 Review the employee’s file and consider how it might feel to be in that person’s shoes.